 Again try to talk to one of the coaches they employ or list to find out how good the flow of work is.
 Of course you may have to start small and get more as the organisation becomes more confident of your coaching ability.

-So do check out this before you sign up.
-Their system may be great but if you still have to get out there and promote yourself if sort of defeats the object of leveraging your marketing.
+So do check out this before you sign up to see what sort of marketing support is offered.
+The system may be great but if you still have to get out there and promote yourself it sort of defeats the object of leveraging your marketing.